-- 1.1 This Binding Corporate Rules: Updating Procedure sets out the way in which Zendesk will communicate changes to the "Binding Corporate Rules: Controller Policy" ("Controller Policy") and to the "Binding Corporate Rules: Processor Policy" ("Processor Policy") (together the "Policies") to competent data protection authorities, individual data subjects, its Customers and to the Zendesk group members ("Group Members") bound by the Policies. - 1.2 The Zendesk Privacy Council is accountable for ensuring that the commitments made by Zendesk in this Updating Procedure are met.
+- 1.1 This UK Binding Corporate Rules: Updating Procedure sets out the way in which Zendesk will communicate changes to the "UK Binding Corporate Rules: Controller Policy" ("Controller Policy") and to the "UK Binding Corporate Rules: Processor Policy" ("Processor Policy") (together the "Policies") to the Information Commissioner, individual data subjects, its Customers and to the Zendesk group members ("Group Members") bound by the Policies. - 1.2 The Zendesk Privacy Council is accountable for ensuring that the commitments made by Zendesk in this Updating Procedure are met.